Image

 Classroom doors opening onto a view of a busy walkway in Asia

-Students seeking to conduct an Independent Study with an APSI faculty member should complete the Application for Research Independent Study in East Asian Studies in order to register for EAS 791; instructor and DGS approval are required.
+Students seeking to conduct an Independent Study with an APSI faculty member should complete the Application for Research Independent Study in East Asian Studies to register for EAS 791.
+Instructor and DGS approval are required.

 Up to two graduate-level language courses can be applied to the degree requirements for the Master of Arts in East Asian Studies.